 From Small Island to Big City

-In our society of quick fixes and exotic elixirs, kava – or “kava-kava” as it’s sometimes called – has recently found a market in the United States as a powerful all-natural stress reliever.
+In our society of quick fixes and elixirs, kava – or “kava-kava” as it’s sometimes called – has recently found a market in the United States as a powerful all-natural stress reliever.
 The plant’s active ingredient, kavalactones, has a drowsy, sedative effect on the drinker, and produces a slight feeling of euphoria.
 Powdered kava root is readily available online and in many health food stores, and can be stirred with hot water to create a relaxing nighttime beverage.

 According to Kava Guru, more than 60 kava bars now exist in trendy haunts across the country, mostly concentrated in the coastal cities of California and Florida.
 Here, the root isn’t chewed and strained as in Vanuatu – rather your bartender can serve you a pre-diluted mixture of the powdered kava in a small bowl, with a slice a pineapple to chase away the bitter aftertaste.